Meänkieli vocabulary: Swedish loanwords

-Meänkieli contains strong borrowing Swedish, particularly due to being separated from the development of the Finnish language for the last 200 years.
+Meänkieli contains strong borrowing from Swedish, particularly due to being separated from the development of the Finnish language for the last 200 years.
 This is even seen in cases where both standard Finnish and Meänkieli have adopted the same Swedish loanword, as Meänkieli often keeps the pronunciation of spoken Swedish more closely.
 For example, the word for 'resource' is borrowed from Swedish in both languages:, however Finnish renders it as resurssi, whereas Meänkieli retains the Swedish-influenced pronunciation as resyrssi.